-Requests for removal from sanctions lists related to UNSC resolutions may be submitted directly to the relevant UNSC sanctions committee via the UNSC focal point or via the Ministry of Foreign Affairs.
+Requests for removal from sanctions lists related to UNSC resolutions may be submitted directly to the relevant UNSC sanctions committee via the UNSC focal point or via the Ministry of Foreign and European Affairs.
 More information on the procedure of the UNSC focal point is available on the website of the United Nations Security Council.

 Procedures in Slovenia